NuSTAR Observations of AGN with Low Observed X-ray to [OIII] Luminosity Ratios: Heavily Obscured AGN or Turned-Off AGN?: Abstract

 \section{Abstract}

 Type~2 active galactic nuclei (AGN) show signatures of accretion onto a supermassive black hole through strong, high-ionization, narrow emission lines extended on scales of 100s to 1000s of parsecs, but they lack the broad emission lines from close in to the black hole that characterize type~1 AGN.
 The lack of broad emission could indicate obscuration of the innermost nuclear regions, or could indicate that the black hole is no longer strongly accreting.
 Since high-energy X-rays can penetrate thick obscuring columns, they have the power to distinguish these two scenarios.
 We present high-energy \nustar{} observations of 9 Seyfert~2 AGN from the \iras{} 12 $\mathrm{\mu}$m survey, supplemented with low-energy X-ray observations from \chandra, \xmm{}, and \swift{}.
 The galaxies were selected to have anomalously low observed 2-10 keV luminosities compared to their [\ion{O}{3}] optical luminosities, a traditional diagnostic of heavily obscured AGN, reaching into the Compton-thick regime for the highest hydrogren column densities ($N_{\rm H} > 1.5 \times 10^{24}\, {\rm cm}^{-2}$).
 Based on updated [\ion{O}{3}] luminosities and intrinsic X-ray luminosities based on physical modeling of the hard X-ray spectra, we find that one galaxy was misclassified as type~2 (NGC~5005) and most of the remaining AGN are obscured, including three confirmed as Compton-thick (IC~3639, NGC~1386, and NGC~3982).
-One galaxy, NGC~3627, appears to be recently deactivated.
+One galaxy, NGC~3627, appears to have recently deactivated.
+Compared to the original sample the 9 AGN were selected from, this is a rate of approximately 1\%.
 We also find a new X-ray changing-look AGN in NGC~6890.

 \keywords{\uat{Seyfert Galaxies}{1447}; \uat{X-ray active galactic nuclei}{16}; \uat{LINER galaxies}{925}; \uat{Scaling relations}{2031}}